google/skia-buildbot/android_compile/PROD.md

 the mirrors again [here](https://skia-android-compile.corp.goog/).

-If nothing else works then make the bot an experimental bot in [commit-queue.cfg](https://skia.googlesource.com/skia/+/infra/config/commit-queue.cfg) and contact the [robocop](http://skia-tree-status.appspot.com/robocop) with the contents of the failing NoPatchLog.
+If nothing else works then make the bot an experimental bot in [commit-queue.cfg](https://skia.googlesource.com/skia/+/infra/config/commit-queue.cfg) and inform the Skia chat so developers are cautious with potentially breaking changes.
+Also contact the [robocop](http://skia-tree-status.appspot.com/robocop) with the contents of the failing NoPatchLog.